Atlas975/Notes/MachineLearning/Bias_variance_tradeoff.md

 - **High Bias, Low Variance:** simple models that can't model complex patterns in data well but perform consistently across different datasets.
 Eg linear regression on non-linear problems.
 - **Low Bias, High Variance Models:** complex models that can model complex patterns well but can overfit to noisy or unrepresentative training data.
 Eg deep neural networks without regularisation

 ![[Pasted image 20240422201428.png|250|250]]
 ## Balancing bias and variance
 - **Model complexity:** adjusting the complexity of the model is a direct way to influence bias and variance.
 Increasing the complexity of the model decreases bias but increases variance
 - **Training data size:** Increasing the amount of training data can help reduce variance without increasing bias.
 More data provides a better approximation of the true population
 - **Regularisation:** techniques like L1 and L2 regularisation add a penalty for larger weights in the model, reducing variance by preventing the model from becoming overly complex.
 - **Cross-Validation:** helps in assessing how the model’s predictions would generalise to an independent dataset, useful for finding a good balance between bias and variance.
+- **Early stopping**: once a rise in validation loss is starting to rise again, we can reset the weights back to where the minimum occured.
+This ensures that the model won't continue to learn noise and overfit the data.

 ![[Pasted image 20240528212520.png|350|350]]